5 years ago

 Why I’m Glad We Didn’t Elope

-It was no secret that the wedding planning process wasn’t for me and I probably seemed a little (understatement?) negative the past few months.
+It was no secret that the wedding planning process wasn’t for me.
+I probably seemed a little (understatement?) negative the past few months.
 Given my family situation, I always thought I’d elope to make things less painful and difficult.
 Then I met Conor.
-As soon as we started talking about marriage, we both knew we wanted Conor’s parents and sister to be there with us.
-They’re such a close family – one I’m now so lucky to be a part of – and neither of us would have ever done this without them.
+His family is very close, and we knew we wanted them there.
+Neither of us could have done this without them.

 Once all the decisions were made and we were ready to leave for Europe, all the feelings of sadness faded away.
 We chose to skip the flower trial, hair and makeup trial, and seeing the venue in person before the wedding because none of it mattered.
 I turned off my phone for the day to stay as present and in the moment as possible (can’t recommend that enough!) and we spent as much time as we could with everyone.
 That was what made our wedding weekend perfect.
 It could have rained.
 I could have freaked out when my dress landed in a puddle.
 In the end, we lucked out with perfect weather and Billy did an amazing job.
 The venue and setting felt perfect for us, but having everyone there with us is what mattered most.